bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-As you start to do images, they&apos;'re going to be great, but you&apos;'re going to have some problems and it&apos;'s going to take some time to get them to work.
-So, if things aren&apos;'t working right, make sure you&apos;'re using the right file extensions.
-If it&apos;'s .jpg, jpg, make sure you&apos;'re not writing .jpeg, or vice versa.
-Don&apos;'t name all your files &apos;"image_26859,&apos;" blah blah blah, right?
+As you start to do images, they&apos;re going to be great, but you&apos;re going to have some problems and it&apos;s going to take some time to get them to work.
+So, if things aren&apos;t working right, make sure you&apos;re using the right file extensions.
+If it&apos;s .jpg, jpg, make sure you&apos;re not writing .jpeg, or vice versa.
+Don&apos;t name all your files &apos;"image_26859,&apos;" blah blah blah, right?
 Rename them.
 Give them a good name.
 Because often the file names are a problem.
-Or when I use that fancy term file path, that usually means you&apos;'ve hopefully been putting all of your images into an image folder, but you forgot to include that folder name when you were linking it.
+Or when I use that fancy term file path, that usually means you&apos;ve hopefully been putting all of your images into an image folder, but you forgot to include that folder name when you were linking it.